-As Lessee.
-The Parent Company applies the short-term lease recognition exemption to its short-term lease of office space and transportation equipment (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
-It also applies to the lease of low-value assets recognition exemption on the same lease as this is considered to be low value.
-Lease payments on short-term leases and leases of low-value assets are recognized as expense on a straight-line basis over the lease term.
+Short-term leases.
+The Group applies the short-term lease recognition exemption to its short-term leases of office spaces and transportation equipment that have a lease term of 12 months or less from the commencement date and do not contain a purchase option.
+Lease payments on short-term leases are recognized as expense on a straight-line basis over the lease term.